bigrobsf/websocket-chat/README.md

 To receive messages from the server, we need to use the `onmessage()` method of our WebSocket instance.
 The method will fire a **message** event when a message is received.
 This event has a property called `data` that we can use to access the contents of the message.

 Create an event listener that will fire upon receipt of a message.
-The code should also retrieve the message and display it in the **messageList**.
+The code will also retrieve the message and display it in the **messageList**.

 Type the below code inside of `window.onload()`: